JigsawStack/insanely-fast-whisper-api/README.md

 ## JigsawStack
-This project is part of [JigsawStack](https://jigsawstack.com) - A suite of powerful and developer friendly APIs for various use cases while keeping cost low.
+This project is part of [JigsawStack](https://jigsawstack.com) - A suite of powerful and developer friendly APIs for various use cases while keeping costs low.
 Sign up [here](https://jigsawstack.com) for free!